 The Union cabinet approved the proposal for simultaneous polls as recommended by the Ram Nath Kovind committee

-The opposition Congress on Wednesday slammed the Union cabinet’s decision to approve the proposal for 'one nation, one election', saying such an excercise is not practical in the country.
+The opposition Congress on Wednesday slammed the Union cabinet’s decision to approve the proposal for 'one nation, one election', saying such a move is not practical in the country.

 Party president Mallikarjun Kharge said the ruling BJP comes up with such things only to divert attention from real issues when elections approach.